IFPEN develops innovations across the CCUS value chain:

 - and its calculation performance: it supports complex meshing with potential refinement over time.

 Its broad scope of application makes it suitable for use in the laboratory and out in the field; from well scale, through to site or even basin scale.

 CooresFlow can be useful:

-- simulate the future of the CO2 stored by updating the reactive transport model from these measurements.
+• in the surveillance phase during and after the injection phase, to help position the monitoring tools, adapt the frequency of measurements or simulate the future of the CO2 stored by updating the reactive transport model from these measurements.

 CO2 storage monitoring

 IFPEN is developing technologies for monitoring CO2 storage sites in the framework of various French and European research projects.